Arzion032/Ecommerce-Data-Pipeline/README.md

 ---

 ## **🚀 Future Enhancements**
-- Integrate **Soda Test** (Pending compatibility fixes between Soda Core and Astronomer Cosmos).
+- Integrate **Soda Test** (Pending compatibility fixes between Soda Core and Astronomer).
-  - `soda-core` relies on an older version of OpenTelemetry, while **Astronomer Cosmos** requires a newer version, leading to dependency conflicts.
+  - `soda-core` relies on an older version of OpenTelemetry, while **Astronomer** requires a newer version, leading to dependency conflicts.
 - Expand the dataset for deeper analytics.